Exemption based on VAT

 The author of a work of the mind or the performer may have different types of income.
 The thresholds for the basic exemption are different in the case of activities involving the supply of works and the assignment of copyright or other activities.

-It is important to keep an accounting showing the different categories of income in order to identify the turnover generated by each category.
+It is important to keep an account showing the different categories of income in order to identify the turnover generated by each category.

 For the activities of delivery of works and assignment of copyright: